arieltano92/file-upload-api/README.md

 ## 🚀 Getting Started

+## ⚙️ Environment Configuration

+Create a .env file based on the provided .env.example.

+IMPORTANT:

+You will need valid AWS credentials and an existing S3 bucket, as uploaded files are stored directly in AWS S3.

+Although it would have been possible to use LocalStack to simulate an S3 bucket locally via docker-compose, this approach was ultimately avoided due to two main reasons:

+Download redirect behavior (/files/:id/download) was unreliable when using LocalStack, since the generated pre-signed URLs failed to resolve correctly within a containerized environment.

+Using a real private AWS S3 bucket better demonstrates the ability to generate and serve secure, time-limited pre-signed URLs, allowing for controlled access to private files as would happen in production.

+As such, the current setup uses a real AWS S3 bucket, even in development.
+Make sure to configure your .env file with valid AWS credentials and an existing bucket name.

-To run the application locally:
+## Run the application locally:

 ```bash

 docker-compose up --build

 ```

-## ⚙️ Environment Configuration

-Create a .env file based on the provided .env.example.

-You will need valid AWS credentials and an existing S3 bucket, as uploaded files are stored directly in AWS S3.

 ## 📚 API Documentation